-- Considering the direct financial contributions by each party to the relationship.
+- direct financial contributions by each party to the relationship

-- Considering the indirect financial contributions by each party such as gifts and inheritances from families.
+- indirect financial contributions by each party such as gifts and inheritances from families

-- Thinking about the direct or indirect non-financial contributions, such as renovating a property.
+- direct or indirect non-financial contributions, such as renovating a property

-- Thinking about the contributions of each party to the welfare of the family, such as caring for children and homemaking.
+- contributions of each party to the welfare of the family, such as caring for children and homemaking

-- Asking what the future requirements of the parties are – a court will take into account things like age, health, financial resources, care of children and ability to earn.
+- future requirements of the parties are, taking into account things like age, health, financial resources, care of children and ability to earn.

 In general terms, how your assets and debts are going to be shared between you will depend on the individual circumstances of you, your partner and your family.